igordotsenko/Army-Java/README.md

 <b>Summary</b>

-Study project which I keep developing.
+Study project which is still being developed.
 Library for turn-based strategy which is close to Heroes of Might and Magic III battle.

 <b>General description</b>